 For any “diet” to work, it must become second nature.
 It must be something you can stick to – not just for a few weeks or months, as you loose weight – but for the rest of your life.
 The Weight Watchers program is just that.
 Can you honestly say that about a diet that requires you to buy their precooked meals or drink a liquid shake?
 I don’t think so!
 So the Weight Watchers plan prepares you for the rest of your life, not just for weight loss! ~ Lifetime Weight Watchers Member

 This argument, of course, is a false dilemma fallacy.
-The choice isn’t between Weight Watchers and precooked meals and liquid shakes.
-The choice is between Weight Watchers and TRULY eating real food while healing disordered eating.
+The choice isn’t between Weight Watchers and precooked meals and meal replacement shakes.
+The choice is between Weight Watchers and TRULY eating real food.

 People who use these types of fallacies as their argument do so to hide the true alternative in the shadows.
 Weight Watchers has 50 years of experience perfecting this type of subtle misdirection.

-The lifelong member says: “Weight Watchers makes you accountable” and, “Weight Watchers teaches.”
+The lifelong member says: “Weight Watchers makes you accountable.”

-Accountability is not support, at least not the type of support you really need.
+- Accountability is not support, at least not the type of support you need.

-Accountability doesn’t change your personal relationship with food.
+- Accountability doesn’t change your relationship with food, body, and Self.